KleversonCruz/commerce-api/README.md

   <p align="center">Ecommerce.API</p>
 </h1>

 Hello folks.
-This is a basic ecommerce API for educational purposes.
+This is a basic e-commerce API for educational purposes.
 Feel free to clone and upgrade the project.

 ### Features